Pay Per Results PR

 Although we are very lovely, we aren’t the same.
 We’re here to get you press.
 We don’t need to blow smoke up your ‘whats-it’ and lead you down the garden path – we’re going to be honest, clear and in your corner – we want you to get results (and meaningful ones).

 Absolutely not!
-First it’s important we get to know your goals (SEO / backlinks?
+Firstly, we work with you to set down your goals (SEO / backlinks?
 Credibility?
 Brand awareness?) and we’ll work with you to achieve them – presenting you with opportunities that work for you.
+Most importantly, we only charge for articles that tick these boxes for you!

 Rarely, unless the story is all about you and super juicy then it’s unusual a journalist will give you final sign off (that’s why people buy ads).